What to expect in your neighborhood when it rains

 You can help these systems work efficiently.
 Make sure the drainage grates and other parts of your neighborhood drainage system are clear of debris.
 Grass clippings and fallen leaves can quickly slow drainage in your neighborhood.

-For resources to help you prepare for flooding, see the list below.
+For resources to help you prepare for flooding, click the links below.

 - [INFOGRAPHIC] Rain Drain: What to expect in your neighborhood when it rains [PDF]